LeeHunter/Anki-slicer/docs/feature_youtube_workflow_plan.md

 ## Standing Instructions
 - Keep this plan synchronized with decisions, scope changes, and progress at the end of each working session.
 - Log key Codex conversation snippets with `scripts/append_conversation_log.py` so we retain historical discussions.
+- Update `conversation_logs/codex_session.log` every hour with a summary of conversations and completed activities using the hourly template (timestamp, highlights, completed work, next focus).
 - Update outstanding tasks when work is started, blocked, or completed.
 - Development work is being done on a Apple Silicon Mac so Codex output (e.g. CLI instructions) should assume this platform.